 Sophie Reader doesn't do anything unless you have a book open.
-You can open a book in Sophie Reader by dragging it from your computer's desktop to the Sophie Reader window, by going to File > Open Book, or by pressing command/control-O to open a book.
+You can open a book in Sophie Reader by dragging it from your computer's desktop to the Sophie Reader window, by going to File > Open Book, by pressing command/control-O to open a book, or by opening a book from the Sophie Server tab.